ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

     - `oldPendulum`: The pendulum constructed by Ben Carabelli
     - `newPendulum`: The two pendulums constructed by David Augustat
 - `serialDeviceName`: Linux file which associated with the serial interface of the receiver Teensy.
 If you set it to `auto`, the computer tries to recognize a Teensy device automatically.
 Default value: `auto`
-- `doPauses`: Boolean (`true` or `false`) to determine whether the pendulum should pause periodically.+
-- `timeBetweenPausesMillis`: How much balancing time there should be between the pauses in milliseconds.
-- `pauseDurationMillis`: Length of the pauses in milliseconds.
 - `swingUpBehavior`: Determines if and when the pendulum should swing up itself.
 Default: `noSwingUp`.
 Possible options:
     - `swingUpAtStart`: Only swings up the pendulum at the start.
 If the pendulum crashes, it will stay crashed.
     - `swingUpAtNewConfigIfCrashed`: Swings up the pendulum at start and at the beginning of each new config, **if the pendulum has crashed before**.
 If the pendulum is already balancing at the start of a new config, it will not swing up.